OxyContin maker Purdue to plead guilty over opioid practices, deal sparks opposition

 A $3.54 billion criminal fine and $2.8 billion civil penalty are likely to receive cents on the dollar as they compete with trillions of dollars of other claims from those communities and other creditors in Purdue’s bankruptcy proceedings, according to court documents and people familiar with the matter.

 Members of the billionaire Sackler family who own Purdue agreed to pay a separate $225 million civil penalty for allegedly causing false claims for OxyContin to be made to government healthcare programs such as Medicare, according to court records.
-The Sacklers denied allegations prosecutors lodged in the civil case.
+The Sacklers, which have proposed ceding control of Purdue to settle widespread opioid litigation, denied allegations prosecutors lodged in the civil case.

 Neither the Sacklers nor any Purdue executives were criminally charged.
 The agreement does not release any individuals associated with Purdue from potential criminal liability.
 A separate Justice Department criminal investigation scrutinizing individuals is ongoing, according to people familiar with the matter.